Updated June 8, 2023

-The MapReduce make it easy to scale up data processing over hundreds or thousands of cluster machines.
-The MapReduce model actually works in two steps called map and reduce, and the processing called mapper and reducer, respectively.
-Once we write MapReduce for an application, scaling up to run over multiples or even multiple of thousand clusters is merely a configuration change.
-This feature of the MapReduce model has attracted many programmers to use it.
+The MapReduce makes it easy to scale up data processing over hundreds or thousands of cluster machines.
+The MapReduce model works in two steps called map and reduce, and the processing called mapper and reducer, respectively.
+Once we write MapReduce for an application, scaling up to run over multiple clusters is merely a configuration change.
+This feature of the MapReduce model attracted many programmers to use it.

 How MapReduce in Hadoop works?

 This step is the combination of the Shuffle step and the Reduce.
-The reduce function or Reducer’s job takes the data, which results from the map function, after processing by reducing the role new set of effect produces, which again store back into the HDFS.
+The reduce function or reducer’s job takes the data resulting from the map function.
+After processing, the new set of effects produces by reducing the role, which again stores back into the HDFS.

 A Hadoop framework is not sure that each cluster performs which job, either Map or Reduce or both Map and Reduce.
 So, the Map and Reduce tasks’ request should be sent to the appropriate servers in the cluster.
-The Hadoop framework itself manages all the tasks of issuing, verifying completion of work, fetching data from HDFS, copying data to the nodes’ group, and so all.
-In Hadoop, mostly the computing takes place on nodes and data in nodes itself which reduces the network traffic.
+The Hadoop framework manages all the tasks of issuing, verifying completion of work, fetching data from HDFS, copying data to the nodes’ group, and so on.
+In Hadoop, mostly computing occurs on nodes and data in nodes, reducing the network traffic.

 So the MapReduce framework is conducive to the Hadoop framework.